abesford/seizzmic-site-0c00b/src/pages/sectors/health.md

         actions: []
         type: feature_item
         image: images/LIMS-technology-to-double-coronavirus-capacity_wrbm_large.jpg
-      - title: Making it normal
+      - title: Finding the new normal
         content: >
           After the sudden and unprecedented transformation in the use of digital health services and healthtech in response to COVID-19, it’s